Lake Tahoe Region Explained: South and North Lake Tahoe, Plus Everything in Between

 The main draw of the south shore is the downtown area.
-On the Nevada side of the downtown area are four casinos resorts: Harrah’s; Harveys; MontBleu; and the Hard Rock Hotel & Casino.
+On the Nevada side of the downtown area are four casino resorts: Harrah’s Lake Tahoe; Harveys; Bally’s Lake Tahoe; and the Golden Nugget Hotel & Casino Lake Tahoe.
 On the California side is the large pedestrian-friendly Heavenly Village which is filled with restaurants, shops, bars, live outdoor music, and the Heavenly Gondola, which runs almost year-round.

 South Lake Tahoe is about an hour from Reno and has the most lakefront and lake view lodging in the region.
 After all, visiting Lake Tahoe is about being as close to it as possible.

 North Lake Tahoe is also made up of small cities and towns: Incline Village; Sunnyside/Tahoe City; Kings Beach; Carnelian Bay; Crystal Bay; Tahoe Vista; and Truckee.
 Truckee has a population of just over 16,000 people and is located about 12 miles / 20 km north of Lake Tahoe.
 By comparison, the Sunnyside/Tahoe City area has a population of about 1,500 people.

 North Lake Tahoe is well known for its quieter, more laid-back atmosphere, which appeals to those looking for a more modest vacation experience.
 The difference is the towns are smaller in size and this gives visitors a quaint community feel.